About the Arts Council Collection

 The Arts Council Collection began when the Arts Council of Great Britain was founded in 1946, with the aim to promote and encourage the appreciation of contemporary art through touring exhibitions.
 Since then the Collection has continued to grow, acquiring innovative works each year and circulating these as widely as possible.

 Relationship with Southbank Centre

-The Collection is managed by Hayward Gallery, Southbank Centre on behalf of Arts Council England and is based at The Hayward Gallery in London and at Longside, Yorkshire Sculpture Park.
-As a Collection 'without walls', it has no permanent gallery but a diverse and stimulating range of exhibitions from the Collection, including displays of some of the most recent acquisitions, can be seen at Longside Gallery.
+Since 1986 the Arts Council Collection has been managed by the Hayward Gallery, Southbank Centre, on behalf of Arts Council England.
+It is based at the Southbank Centre, London and at Longside, Yorkshire Sculpture Park.
+A diverse and stimulating range of exhibitions from the Collection, including displays of some of the most recent acquisitions, can often be seen in Longside Gallery.

 The Collection includes important, often early, work by all of the most influential British artists from the mid-twentieth century to the present day, including Henry Moore, Barbara Hepworth, Ben Nicholson, Francis Bacon, Lucian Freud, Victor Pasmore, David Hockney, Bridget Riley, Patrick Caulfield, Gilbert & George, Richard Hamilton, Richard Deacon, Antony Gormley, Mark Wallinger, Peter Doig, Damien Hirst, Rachel Whiteread, Chris Ofili, Steve McQueen, Mona Hatoum, Tracey Emin, Sarah Lucas, Grayson Perry, Glenn Brown, Jeremy Deller, Keith Coventry and Wolfgang Tillmans.